ray-project/ray/doc/source/train/getting-started-pytorch-lightning.rst

     trainer = TorchTrainer(train_func, scaling_config=scaling_config)
     result = trainer.fit()

-1. Your `train_func` is the Python code that is executed on each distributed training worker.
+1. Your `train_func` is the Python code that each distributed training worker executes.
 2. Your `ScalingConfig` defines the number of distributed training workers and whether to use GPUs.
 3. Your `TorchTrainer` launches the distributed training job.